Updated 15.02.23 to reflect 2023 changes in personnel.

 As you can see each rider has a team within a team they work with.
 In Yamaha’s case they list only 27 people including the riders.

-Ducati are a little larger with 34 team members in total including their riders.
+Ducati are much larger with 39 team members in total including their riders.
 Granted Yamaha do not list their hospitality staff as part of their team so one can assume the numbers are in fact higher for them too.

 Each team also has a test team consisting of a test rider and test team.

 For Ducati the test rider is Michele Pirro, while Aprilia list tester and wild-card rider will be Lorenzo Savadori.

 In addition to these team members, consultants are also called in to ensure the best possible performance from the bike on race day since each track requires adjustments and different setups.
 No one person can possibly bring all the knowledge, data and skills to the table.